pablo-tech/Bayesian-Structure-Learning/README.md

 - (large) secret dungeon

 ### Dataframes
+Data operations are performed by:

+``
-Data operations are performed by graphopanda, which relies on Python's Pandas library
+graphopanda, which relies on Python's Pandas library ``

 ### Plotting:
+Plotting is performed by:

+``
-Plotting is performed by graphoshow.py, which relies on Matplot
+graphoshow.py, which relies on Matplot
+``

 ### Graphs:
 Graph operations are performed by graphoxnet, which relies on Python's Networkx library

 ### Scoring:

-Scoring is performed by graphoscore.py
+Scoring is performed by:

+``
+graphoscore.py
+``

 Because Cooper&Herskovits provide a numerical example, their formula (analogous to Decisions Under Uncertainty 2.80) was initially used in scoring.
 For reference, the Cooper&Herskovits is included in this repository.